hrevert/HtProfileImage/docs/inter-user-image-upload.md

 ```

-If you user [ZfcRbac](https://github.com/ZF-Commons/zfc-rbac), you can do something like this:
+If you use [ZfcRbac](https://github.com/ZF-Commons/zfc-rbac), you can do something like this:
 ```php
 <?php